jamesaduncan/osom.guide/src/index.md

 directly.
 Instead, it forms a general approach that should carefully adapted.

-The key to adapting an operating model for any given orgasation is to be aware of the tradeoffs that are being made with each compromise, both positive and negative.
+The key to adapting an operating model for any given organisation is to be aware of the trade offs that are being made with each compromise, both positive and negative.
 That way, governance can be established to balance the negative consequences.